bodhichristian/auth-testing/README.md

 # auth-testing
-A CLI app for creating and managing users and user sessions.
+A CLI program for creating and managing users and user sessions.